modocache/MDCScrollBarLabel/README.md

 An animated scroll bar to present extra information to the used when scrolling on a UIScrollView.

-Y'know, ike the clock on Path.
+Y'know, like the clock on Path.

 ## Disclaimer